 Also known as Momofuku Ando Instant Ramen Museum, the gentleman who founded Nissin Food Products – the company that makes Cup Noodles.
 I didn’t get to do this on my visits (yet!), but if you’re like me and lived off cheap instant ramen in college, I reckon this museum warrants a visit.
 You can even decorate your own instant ramen cup!

-7. Go back in time in Kyoto (Day Trip from Osaka)
+7. Go back in time to Kyoto (A Day Trip from Osaka)

-8. Get friendly with Sika deer in Nara (Half-day Trip)
+8. Get friendly with Sika deer in Nara (Day Trip)

-Nara is another popular trip to take from Osaka due to its proximity – only 30 minutes by local train.
-The city is quite small, but they have a huge park where you can walk and interact with the free-roaming wild Sika deer population.
-The Sika deer are considered a national treasure of Japan.
-They are very used to humans and not scared of us.
-You can purchase some Shika-senbei (Deer rice crackers) to feed them.
-Once you have this, the deer would just come running to you – in fact, the hungry ones would chase you down if they know you have some Senbei, and eat them straight off your hands.
+Nara is another popular trip to take from Osaka due to its proximity – only 30-45 minutes by local train.
+The city is quite small, but they have many temples and shrines to visit.
+They also have a huge park where you can walk and interact with the free-roaming wild Sika deer population in Nara.

 9. Take a walk at Akame 48 Waterfalls (Half-day Trip)

-I have actually not made a trip down there yet, but Kobe is also 30-minutes away from Osaka by train.
-Kobe is well-known for… well, the delicious Kobe beef – you can watch Mark Wien’s video on Kobe beef for more information.
-Aside from the beef, Kobe is known for the Chinatown area, the Kobe ropeway and Nunobiki waterfall.
+I have actually not made a trip down there yet, but Kobe is also 30 minutes away from Osaka by train.
+Kobe is well-known for… well, the delicious Kobe beef, which you’ll find plenty of in Kobe.
+Aside from the beef, Kobe is known for the Chinatown area, the Kobe ropeway, and the Nunobiki waterfall.